ojel95/docker-fundamentals/README.md

 In general, Bind Mounts are a great tool during development - they're not meant to be used in production (since your container should run isolated from its host machine).

+### ENVironment variables

+- This can be defined in the Dockerfile using `ENV <KEY> <VALUE>`.
+Ex.
+In node apps you can use this env variable using `process.env.ENV_VAR`

+- It can be also defined directly in the docker run command adding the `--env KEY=VALUE` parameter.

+- You can use a env file, defining the file with a key-value pair per line and then call it in the docker run command with `--env-file FILE_PATH`.
+The path can be relative.
+The file content should be like this `PORT=80`.

+- Depending on which kind of data you're storing in your environment variables, you might not want to include the secure data directly in your Dockerfile.

+Instead, go for a separate environment variables file which is then only used at runtime (i.e. when you run your container with docker run).

+Otherwise, the values are "baked into the image" and everyone can read these values via `docker history <image>`.

+### ARGument variables

+- It allows to build multiple images with specific variable values without changing the Dockerfile each time.
+- This is declared in the Dockerfile using `ARG ARG_VARIABLE_NAME=DEFAULT_VALUE`.
+The default value is not mandatory.
+- It can be used inside the Dockerfile to set for example ENV variables with different values in different images.
+- It can be defined in the **docker build** command adding `--build-arg ARG_VAR_NAME=VALUE`.

 ## Docker commands

 Check this cheat sheet to get most common commands [Docker cheat sheet](https://docs.docker.com/get-started/docker_cheatsheet.pdf)